Parsa-Rajabi/CMPT-276/docs/project.md

   - Include challenges faced during the project and how they were overcome
 - Appendix with any additional information that was not included in the main report
   - Provide a list of all group members and their detailed contributions to the project
+  - Provide a changelog table that includes any revisions since previous milestones
   - Peer testing feedback form (survey questions)
   - All the peer testing feedback received from classmates (survey results)
   - Any additional diagrams, charts, or tables that were not included in the main report